mongodb/mongo-odbc-driver/DEVELOPER.md

 ```

 To load the data,  use the [sql-engines-common-test-infra](https://github.com/10gen/sql-engines-common-test-infra)
-`data-loader` tool.
+`data-loader` tool along with the data in the `resources/integration_test/testdata.tar.gz` archive.
+Decompress that
+data and use it with the `data-loader`.
 See `cargo run --bin data-loader -- --help` in that repo for more details.

 #### macos
 To run result set sets: